michaeluno/amazon-auto-links/readme.txt

 - @todo add a clone action link to buttons.

 == Changelog ==

+= 4.3.1 - 09/26/2020 =
+- Tweaked the setting UI to include a current tab title in the `<title>` tag.
+- Optimized PA-API requests to prevent duplicated payloads.
+- Optimized the process of updating pending elements labeled "Now retrieving..."
+- Fixed an issue with the `List` template that some sub-images overlapped the thumbnail.
+- Fixed a bug that button links were broken since 4.3.0.
+- Reverted the change made in v4.3.0 regarding the default thumbnail layout to drop `max-height`.

 = 4.3.0 - 09/24/2020 =
 - Added the ability to resume pending elements saying "Now retrieving..." with JavaScript.